 PLEASE SEE OUR FRONT PAGE WHICH WE WILL TRY TO KEEP UPDATED ON INFORMATION ON OUR NORMAL CHURCH SERVICES DURING THE CORONAVIRUS (COVID-19) OUTBREAK,

 St Jude’s is what is often called, an Open Evangelical Church.
 We take all of scripture seriously and as our source of truth, but we also believe it needs to be read reflectively, intelligently and within its contexts as a whole collection of books across the millennia of its composition.
-Within that we encourage and support the ministry and leadership of all in every aspects of church life, male or female.
+Within that we encourage and support the ministry and leadership of all in every aspects of church life, lay and ordained, by males or females.

 Our Sunday morning services have worship suitable for all and we also mark the major festivals like Harvest (11 Oct 2020), Remembrance (8 November 2020), Christmas etc with All Age gatherings, while at other times on Sunday mornings our younger people have their own gathering… up to 11yrs they have the option of joining our Sunday morning club – Jude’s Club.
 We also have a creche area in the church for the youngest members of the community.